imarcex/dotfiles/README.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash
 ```

 Then you will have to add it to the PATH.

+**Important**.

+If you are planning to use my Zsh config, skip this step.

 **zsh**
 ```bash